Claualvarez/ProteoVision_examples/README.md

 # Exploring the ProteoVision web server

-## Exercise 1: the DESIRE DATABASE in ProteoVision
+## Exercise 1: exploring the DESIRE database in ProteoVision